Plaza Noroeste: Development

 In total there should be seven stores in the complex.
 Interested businesses include El Mesón Sandwiches, Cooperativa de Seguros Múltiples (an insurance company) and Chick-fil-A, nonetheless, as of February 10, 2021, no final agreements have been signed.
 Each of these would occupy a 5,000 ft2 structures,. while Costco would occupy a 150,000 ft2 warehouse.
 J Cajigas & Associates, the company in charge of dealing with potential tenants, has stated that the leasing or complete ownership of each structure is up to the agreement with each tenant.
 However, it was also reported that there might be 12 "free standing" structures, covering a total area of 650,000 ft2.

 The original investment was $5 million, yet this was expected to increase to a total of $40 million when the project would be finalized.
-The project is expected to last between 12 to 18 months and open late 2021 or early 2022, generating 150 jobs during its first phase.
+The project is expected to last between 12 and 18 months and open late 2021 or early 2022, generating 150 jobs during its first phase.
 Another source quoted the mayor as saying that there 75 jobs created, and in the next month over 180 additional workers would be hired for construction.
-The total amount of jobs created was estimated to be between 300 and 400 by the time all stores opened and would present a influx of $1.5 million in patents.
+The total amount of jobs created was estimated to be between 300 and 400 by the time all stores opened and would present an influx of $1.5 million in patents.
 The project has received municipal and property tax exemptions for a year in exchange of hiring only Aguadillan employees.

 Upon original announcement, it was not revealed where the shopping center would be located.
 Later on it was announced that Plaza Noroeste will be built on a plot of land between PR-2's 124.5 and 124.7 km of the José Joaquín "Yiye" Ávila stretch.